Kareena Kapoor Khan: Established actress (2007–2011)

 Kapoor's second Filmfare nomination that year came for Rajkumar Hirani's 3 Idiots, based on the novel Five Point Someone by Chetan Bhagat, co-starring Aamir Khan, R. Madhavan and Sharman Joshi.
 Her role is that of Pia, a medical student and Khan's love interest.
 The film emerged as the highest-grossing Bollywood film of all time up until then, grossing ₹2.03 billion in India.
 It also did well internationally, earning over ₹1.08 billion, the second biggest Bollywood success ever in the overseas market.
 Deccan Herald opined that Kapoor "brings a dollop of sunshine and feminine grace to an otherwise masculine tale", taking note of her spontaneity while playing her character.
 3 Idiots received several Best Film recognitions at major Indian award functions, and Kapoor was awarded the IIFA Award for Best Actress, among others.

 Kapoor began the new decade with a leading role in the poorly received romantic comedy Milenge Milenge (2010).
 Critics found the film to be outdated with stereotypical characters.
 A supporting role in We Are Family, an official adaptation of the Hollywood tearjerker Stepmom (1998), proved more rewarding.
 In an attempt to bring her interpretation to the part originally played by Julia Roberts, Kapoor refrained from watching Stepmom again and was drawn to the complexity of her character.
 Priyanka Roy of The Telegraph criticised it for being melodramatic, but praised Kapoor for enhancing the whole film.
-We Are Family emerged a moderate success and Kapoor was awarded the Best Supporting Actress at the 56th Filmfare Awards.
+Kapoor was awarded the Best Supporting Actress at the 56th Filmfare Awards.
 She reunited with director Rohit Shetty for Golmaal 3, which received mixed reviews but earned more than ₹1 billion domestically.
 For her performance, Kapoor received Best Actress nominations at various award ceremonies including Filmfare.

 Further success came to Kapoor in 2011 when she starred as the love interest of Salman Khan's character in Bodyguard, a remake of the 2010 Malayalam film of the same name.
 The film was not well received by critics, though became a financial success, with a domestic total of ₹1.4 billion—India's highest-earning film of the year.
 A review in Mint dismissed Kapoor's role as ornamental; Mid-Day argued she "actually manages to bring her caricature of a role alive".
 She next appeared in the Anubhav Sinha-directed sci-fi film Ra.One, revolving on a villainous videogame character (Shah Rukh Khan) who escapes into the real world.
 Made on a budget of ₹1.5 billion, the film became one of the biggest earners of the year with a worldwide total of over ₹2.4 billion—despite negative media coverage of its box-office performance—and Kapoor's fourth major commercial success in three consecutive years.